sigmawiktorek/trigger-converter/README.md

 ## ✨ Features

-- **🔀 Bidirectional Conversion**: Convert from Keyser/Susano to Executor format and vice versa
+- **🔀 Bidirectional Conversion**: Convert from Event Executor to Lua Executor format and vice versa
 - **🌐 Multi-language Support**: Available in Polish (PL) and English (EN)
 - **🌙 Dark/Light Theme**: Toggle between dark and light modes for comfortable usage
-- **📱 Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - **⚡ Real-time Processing**: Instant conversion with visual feedback
 - **📋 One-click Copy**: Copy results to clipboard with a single click
 - **🧹 Easy Clear**: Clear all inputs and outputs quickly